PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Problem Description

 Let \(\mathcal{C}\) be a \(d\)-dimensional C-space, which is divided into two subspaces: \(\mathcal{C}_o\) representing C-space obstacles, and \(\mathcal{C}_f = \mathcal{C} \setminus \mathcal{C}_o\) representing the collision-free C-space.
 We denote the robot's configuration as a \(d\)-dimensional vector \(q \in \mathcal{C}\).
 A trajectory is represented as a sequence of waypoint configurations \(\tau = (q_0, q_1, \ldots, q_T)\).
 Given the start configuration $q_s$ and goal configuration $q_g$, the objective of motion planning is to find a collision-free path \(\tau \in \mathcal{C}_f\) from $q_s$ to $q_g$.

-In this work, we assume we are provided with a dataset $\mathcal{D}=\{\mathcal{D}_m\}_{m=1}^{M}$ that comes from solving $M$ number of past planning problems, where each data-point $\mathcal{D}_m=\{q_s, q_g, \tau, \mathcal{G}\}$ consists of a start configuration $q_s$, a goal configuration $q_g$, a trajectory $\tau$, and an environment geometry $\mathcal{G}$.
+In this work, we assume that we are provided with a dataset $\mathcal{D}=\{\mathcal{D}_m\}_{m=1}^{M}$ obtained from solving $M$ past planning problems, where each data point $\mathcal{D}_m=\{q_s, q_g, \tau, \mathcal{G}\}$ consists of a start configuration $q_s$, a goal configuration $q_g$, a trajectory $\tau$, and an environment geometry $\mathcal{G}$.
 We assume consistent environment fixtures but varying object shapes and locations across problems.
 We use an optimization-based planner to compute ground-truth trajectories for training data.
 Our goal is to develop a generative model that provides a good initial solution for trajectory optimization, even in environments with unseen obstacles and their arrangements.